A Quick Summary of the Lost 116 Pages

 The Lost 116 Pages

 When Joseph Smith began translating the Book of Mormon, Martin Harris wanted to show his wife Lucy the manuscript to calm her fears that Joseph Smith was conning him out of his money.
-After God told Joseph no two times, Martin continued to plead with Joseph to let him take the manuscript back.
-Joseph Smith asked God a third time, and Joseph claims that God then allowed Martin to take the manuscript back home.
+After God denied Joseph's request two times, Martin continued to plead with Joseph to let him take the manuscript back.
+Joseph Smith asked God a third time, and Joseph claimed that God then allowed Martin to take the manuscript back home.

 Joseph soon had a revelation from God (now known as D&C 10) not to re-translate the pages: